Location

 SUMMARY

-The complex genetic basis of common human diseases and traits necessitates the development of new statistical methods to address new questions and new types of data.
-Hence, the main focus of the Statistical Genetics and Genetic Epidemiology Laboratory directed by Daniel J. Schaid, Ph.D., is the development and evaluation of statistical methods for the analysis of genetic data.
+The complex genetic basis of common human diseases and traits necessitates developing new statistical methods to address new questions and new types of data.
+Hence, the main focus of the Statistical Genetics and Genetic Epidemiology Laboratory directed by Daniel J. Schaid, Ph.D., is developing and evaluating statistical methods to analyze genetic data.

-Much of Dr. Schaid's work is motivated by ongoing collaborations on projects that focus on the genetics of complex and common diseases, such as breast and prostate cancers and cardiovascular disease, along with the genetics of immune response.
-General issues addressed by Dr. Schaid's research are study design, data analysis and computational methods, and the use of genetic information to predict disease or response to treatments.
-As a result of Dr. Schaid's work, new software is developed and distributed to the research community.
+Much of Dr. Schaid's work is motivated by collaborating on projects that focus on the genetics of complex and common diseases and the genetics of immune response.
+These diseases include breast and prostate cancers and cardiovascular disease.
+Dr. Schaid's research also addresses study design, data analysis and computational methods, and the use of genetic information to predict disease development or response to treatments.
+Through Dr. Schaid's work, new software is created and distributed to the research community.

 Focus areas

 • Quantitative methods for genetic epidemiology.
-The overall objectives of this research are to facilitate analyses of complex genetic data by developing innovative statistical methods and software for biomedical researchers.
-A primary focus is the development of methods to integrate different types of complex data, a type of mediation analysis such as linking genomics with intermediate traits, and linking these intermediate traits with disease outcomes.
-Another research focus is the development of methods to use single-nucleotide polymorphisms from genome-wide association studies to predict disease (polygenic risk scores).
+The overall objective of this research is to facilitate analyses of complex genetic data by developing innovative statistical methods and software for biomedical researchers.
+One main research focus is developing methods to integrate different types of complex data, a type of mediation analysis such as linking genomics with intermediate traits, and linking these intermediate traits with disease outcomes.
+Another focus is developing methods to use single-nucleotide polymorphisms from genome-wide association studies to predict disease through polygenic risk scores.

 • Collaborative genetic analyses.
-Collaborations are key to research progress, and Dr. Schaid's collaborations cover many different diseases and types of genetic data.
-In general, Dr. Schaid seeks to understand the genetic causes of disease and how genes control the different ways people react to drugs used to treat their disease.
-New statistical methods and software developed by Dr. Schaid and his team are used to screen the genome for single genetic variants, variants grouped into genes, or even genes grouped into larger biological networks.
-Dr. Schaid expects that different views of the genome will provide insights into causes of disease and ways to best treat disease.
+Collaboration is key to research progress.
+Dr. Schaid collaborates on many different diseases and types of genetic data.
+In general, Dr. Schaid seeks to understand the genetic causes of disease and how genes control the different ways people react to medicine used to treat their disease.
+New statistical methods and software developed by Dr. Schaid and his team are used to screen the genome for single genetic variants, for variants grouped into genes, or even for genes grouped into larger biological networks.
+Dr. Schaid expects that different views of the genome will provide insights into causes of disease and best ways to treat disease.

 • Prostate cancer.
-The major aims of this research program are to localize genetic susceptibility loci that increase the risk of prostate cancer and to analyze and characterize genes in the candidate regions to identify prostate cancer susceptibility genes.
-This program is conducted by international collaborations that compile large numbers of study participants to seek the many different genetic variants that influence the risk of prostate cancer.
+A major aim of this research is to localize genetic susceptibility loci that increase the risk of prostate cancer.
+Another major aim is to analyze and characterize genes in the candidate regions to identify prostate cancer susceptibility genes.
+This research is conducted through international collaborations that compile a large number of study participants to seek the many different genetic variants that influence the risk of prostate cancer.

 • Breast cancer.
 This research aims to evaluate how genes influence response to breast cancer treatment and how multiple genetic markers influence the likelihood of developing breast cancer.